 - Develop the Rip Curl tiered loyalty program to reward highly engaged customers.

-- Extend automation capabilities and orchestrate personalised customer journeys to improve the efficiency and impact of their campaigns.
+- Extend automation capabilities and orchestrate personalized customer journeys to improve the efficiency and impact of their campaigns.

 - Integrate with additional activation channels to reach more customers.